markfinal/BuildAMation/CONTRIBUTING.md

 Contributions are welcomed into the BuildAMation source tree.
 Please check the existing Issues before starting on a new piece of work.

-The BuildAMation github project contains the core (agnostic dependency generator and utilities) and basic set of packages that all users should need.
-If you find your usage is outside of this definition, and you want to extend BuildAMation into new areas, then most likely you will need to create a new package repository.
-Many of these exist already, e.g. bam-boost, bam-graphicssdks, bam-python, and contributions are welcomed to those.
+The BuildAMation github project contains the core (agnostic dependency generator and utilities) and basic set of packages that all users should find useful.
+If you find your intended usage is outside of this definition, and you want to extend BuildAMation into new areas, then most likely you will need to create a new package repository.
+Many of these exist already, e.g. bam-boost, bam-graphicssdks, bam-python, and contributions are welcomed to those as well.

 BuildAMation currently has two branches on github:
 * **master** - bleeding edge, which will target the next major.minor version.